EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Actual: done

 Tasks

-- Finalise technical requirements of the existing deforestation detection software and its planned improvements

-- Analyse trade-offs between available platforms

-- Identify and select a suitable platform in NoR to run the workflow

-- Identify and select an external expert for technical code review

-- Prepare a cost estimation
+-Finalise technical requirements of the existing deforestation detection software and its planned improvements -Analyse trade-offs between available platforms -Identify and select a suitable platform in NoR to run the workflow -Identify and select an external expert for technical code review -Prepare a cost estimation

-- Submit NoR sponsoring request
+-Submit NoR sponsoring request

-- Create a presentation about the trade-off analysis and the selected providers
+-Create a presentation about the trade-off analysis and the selected providers

 Select cloud provider

-- Must has S-1 Sigma0 (reprocessing would increase time overhead too much)
+-Must has S-1 Sigma0 (reprocessing would increase time overhead too much)

-- Focus on VMs with many CPU cores, &gt; ~160GB RAM (Embarrassingly parallel workflow)
+-Focus on VMs with many CPU cores, &gt; ~160GB RAM (Embarrassingly parallel workflow)

-- Low price
+-Low price

-- Reviewed: EODC, CloudFerro, T-Systems
+-Reviewed: EODC, CloudFerro, T-Systems

-- Selected: EODC
+-Selected: EODC

 - Offers FAIR Sigma Nought datasets

 - But: Access will cost for future commercial uses

 - Data access faster than CDSE for time series (less tile overlap in Equi7Grid)

 - Cheap VM offer

 - Many collaborations with academia (e.g. Technical University of Vienna)

 - Assured payment processing for future users

 - Known file structure

 - Successful collaboration in the past

 Select code review expert

-- Must have expertise in Julia and data access
+-Must have expertise in Julia and data access

-- Challenge: Julia experts are rare, e.g., no result in official NoR portfolio
+-Challenge: Julia experts are rare, e.g., no result in official NoR portfolio

-- Reviewed: APEX, cloudflight, jolin.io
+-Reviewed: APEX, cloudflight, jolin.io

-- Selected: Stephan Sahm, jolin.io
+-Selected: Stephan Sahm, jolin.io

 - Jolin.io is specialized in Julia consulting

 - Founder is maintainer of many Julia packages

 - Only consultant specialized on data access using Julia

 - Proven record in Julia development on GitHub

-- Got offer, contract via ad-hoc NoR sponsorship

-- Jolin.io did light tier registration at NoR, expanding its portfolio with Julia code review
+  -Got offer, contract via ad-hoc NoR sponsorship -Jolin.io did light tier registration at NoR, expanding its portfolio with Julia code review

 Submitted deliverables

-- D01: Trade-off analysis presentation for platform selection and code review including cost estimation
+-D01: Trade-off analysis presentation for platform selection and code review including cost estimation

 <!-- -->

-- D02: NoR sponsoring request document
+-D02: NoR sponsoring request document

 ## WP2: End-to-end FAIR Workflow